-Just make sure you’re ready to block any incoming attacks, denoted by a pair of crossed swords (or other weapon) above an enemies head.
-You may need to change direction to face your attacked if he isn’t already in front of you.
+Just make sure you’re ready to block any incoming attacks, denoted by a pair of crossed swords (or another weapon) above an enemies head.
+You may need to change direction to face your attacker if he isn’t already in front of you.

 Your available attacks will change depending on which of the three main characters you play and all have upgradeable abilities such as a wide circular sweeping of your sword, a shield bash or a healing prayer ability.

 You’ll get to see a fantastic selection of killing moves, including one in which you throw an opponent to the ground and stab the pointed base of your shield through his neck.

 You can also assemble weapons & clothing found in chests to change your appearance – though it’s not clear if equipping the clothing and weapon upgrades is merely cosmetic or not.

 I’ve noticed that for the most part enemies will often use the ninja film shtick of patiently waiting for your current opponent to die before moving in, but this doesn’t apply just enough that you are kept on your toes.